 Then also we just look for opportunities.
 Through the school there’s a lot of needy families, and much more now with the economy.
 The principal will secretly just let you know of a family’s needs, and we’ll go out together (the boys not so much anymore, but with my daughter) to help select gifts for these families with a need.
 We just give not really knowing who will receive it.

-And even with our gifts for the kids, they still do get gifts, but we really try more to give them gifts of things we can enjoy together as a family—just play things, it’s a we-all-can-enjoy time.
+And even with our gifts for the kids, they still do get gifts, but we really try more to give them gifts of things we can enjoy together as a family—just play together, it’s a we-all-can-enjoy time.
 It’s the time spent together not just the number of gifts and things like that.

 It’s just the weeks leading up to Christmas, and it’s a time, much as Lent is, to prepare our hearts for Christmas.
 We would have a church service on Wednesday where you also celebrate, and then you light one new candle each Sunday.
 Then you usually have the Christmas candle in the middle of the wreath that you would light on Christmas morning.